A2Amir/Machine-Translation/README.md

    - Prediction: **To use the trained model to make prediction on test dataset.**

-In the **Model section**, I will experiment with various neural network architectures.
+In the **Models section**, I will experiment with various neural network architectures.
 I will begin by training four relatively simple architectures.

    - Model 1 is a simple GRU
    - Model 2 is a GRU with Embedding